Burned-out buildings and armed gangs in Lagos despite president's plea | Law-Order

 A highway leading to the international airport was obstructed by blockades manned by groups of young men demanding cash from motorists.
 Petrol stations were closed and cash machines were not working in parts of the city.
 Violence in Nigeria's sprawling commercial hub, a city of 20 million, has escalated since Tuesday night, when a round-the-clock curfew was announced.

-Amnesty International said soldiers and police killed at least 12 protesters in Lekki and Alausa, another Lagos district on Tuesday.
-On Thursday, Amnesty, Human Rights Watch and 40 other groups called for an "immediate and thorough investigation" into the incident.
-A Nigerian DJ and musician known as DJ Switch, who broadcast the shooting live on Instagram, on Friday recounted the incident on the social media platform.
+Amnesty International said soldiers and police killed at least 12 protesters on Tuesday in Lekki and Alausa, two Lagos districts.
+On Thursday, Amnesty, Human Rights Watch and 40 other groups demanded an immediate and thorough investigation of the incident.
+A Nigerian DJ and musician known as DJ Switch, who broadcast the shooting in Lekki live on Instagram, on Friday recounted the incident on the social media platform.
 She said the military carried out the shooting and she counted 15 dead bodies.

-It was his first public address since the shootings began.
-Although he lamented the loss of innocent lives, he did not directly refer to the Lekki incident that sparked international condemnation.
-Many of those on the streets despite the curfew said Buhari's speech had angered them because of his failure to address the Lekki incident.
+It was his first public address since the shootings.
+He lamented the loss of innocent lives, but did not directly refer to the Lekki incident that sparked international condemnation.
+Many of those on the streets despite the curfew said Buhari's speech had angered them by his failure to address the fatal shooting of protesters.

 "We expected him to say something to condemn the killing," said businessman Lekan Shonibare.
 CURFEW